 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-What Makes the Starbucks Violet Drink So Fun and Colorful?
+What makes the Starbucks Violet Drink so run and colorful?

 It is almost like Starbucks created this drink specifically for Instagram.
 Its bright violet color is definitely eye-catching enough to garner attention online, but one sip of this ideal summer refresher is all it takes to discover this is one legit delicious drink.